smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 #### F15 = View LDA

-Pressing \<**F15**\> from the Display Captured Job Detail display provides access to a display of the captured job\'s local data area (LDA) content.
+Pressing \<**F15**\> from the Display Captured Job Detail display provides access to a display of the captured job's local data area (LDA) content.
 This screen is a list of the 15 lines (1024 characters) of the LDA content, but the screen may show completely blank content.
 Function key \<F10\> may be used to toggle the display between a